kim3er/motioneyewiki/Install-On-Ubuntu.md

             systemctl enable motioneye
             systemctl start motioneye

-7. To upgrade to the newest version of motioneye, after it has been released, just issue:
+7. To upgrade to the newest version of motionEye, just issue:

             pip install motioneye --upgrade

-       **note** that will update all the other required dependecies

     * Ubuntu 14.10 or earlier: